Unitary Complexity and the Uhlmann Transformation Problem: Black-Hole Radiation Decoding

 \end{definition} The circuit $P$ generating the decodable black hole state can be thought of as a unitary that encodes the laws of black hole evolution: given a qubit in register $\reg{A}$ and a fixed number of ancilla qubits, it forms a black hole in register $\reg{H}$ as well as the outgoing Hawking radiation in register $\reg{R}$.
 The decodability condition implies that, by acting on the radiation only, it is information-theoretically possible to decode the original qubit that was input.
 See \Cref{fig:black-holes} for an illustration of black hole radiation decoding.
 We formalize black hole radiation decoding as a computational task. \begin{definition}[Black hole radiation decoding task] Let $\eps(n),\delta(n)$ be functions.
 We say that a quantum algorithm $D = (D_x)_x$ solves the \emph{$\eps$-black hole radiation decoding task with error $\delta$} if for all $x = (1^n,P)$ where $P$ is a unitary quantum circuit acting on $n$ qubits and gives rise to an $\eps(n)$-decodable black hole state $\ket{\psi}$, the circuit $D_x$ is a $\delta(n)$-decoder for $\ket{\psi}$. \end{definition}

-We now prove that the task of black hole radiation decoding in \Cref{def:BHRD} is equivalent to the Decodable Channel Problem in \Cref{def:decodable-channel-problem}, which results in the following theorem. \begin{theorem} $\DistUhlmann_{1-\eps}\in \avgUnitaryBQP$ for all negligible functions $\eps(n)$ if and only if for all inverse polynomials $\delta(n)$ the $\eps(n)$-black hole radiation decoding task is solvable in polynomial-time with error $\delta(n)$. \end{theorem}
+We now prove that the task of black hole radiation decoding in \Cref{def:BHRD} is equivalent to the Decodable Channel Problem in \Cref{def:decodable-channel-problem}, which results in the following theorem. \begin{theorem} Let $\eps(n)$ be a negligible function. $\DistUhlmann_{1-\eps}$ is solvable in polynomial-time with inverse polynomial error if and only if the $\eps(n)$-black hole radiation decoding task is solvable in polynomial-time with inverse polynomial error. \end{theorem}

 \begin{proof} We prove this via reduction to the Decodable Channel Problem described in \Cref{ssec:Noisy_Channel_Decoding}.
 First, observe (from the proof) that the statement in \Cref{thm:complexity-decodable-channels} still holds when considering instances of the $\eps$-Decodable Channel Problem of the form $y=(1^1,1^r,C)$, i.e., where we restrict $C$ to single qubit inputs only.
 Define the following bijection $\varphi$: for every $x = (1^n,P)$, where $P: \reg{AG} \rightarrow \reg{HR}$ is a unitary quantum circuit acting on $n$ qubits and where $r$ is the size of the register $\reg R$, define $\varphi(x) = (1^1,1^r,\tilde{P})$, where $\tilde{P}$ is the quantum circuit first appends $n-1$ qubits initialized to $\ket{0}$ to its input and then runs $P$.